byuitechops/audit-early-documentation/group-categories/group-categories-project-capture.md

 Total Time: Approximately 7-11 Hours or about 2-3 work-days.
 #### Day 1
 - Work on pulling and requesting all the files for courses. (≈1-2 Hours)
-- Work on comparing the lock configurations for files in the courses. (≈2-3 Hours)
+- Work on comparing the lock configurations and lock dates for files in the courses. (≈2-3 Hours)
 #### Day 2
 - Work emmiting the "Mismatched Course Failure" (≈2-3 Hours)
 - Various patches and bug fixes" (≈2-3 Hours)